Robust inference for intermittently-monitored step-stress tests under Weibull lifetime distributions: The multiple step-stress model

 and correspondingly the reliability function is given by

 and the probability distribution function (pdf) is given by

 with

 for $i=1,...,k-1.$ Although the distribution function is continuous in $(0,\infty),$ the density function has $k$ points of discontinuity at each time of stress change.
+Equation (\ref{eq:ai}) can be obtained thanks to the homogeneity condition on the shape parameter, as the shifting time assuring continuity of the cdf has an explicit expression only when the change distribution depends only on a scale parameter.
 Further, the probability of failure at the $j$-th interval is

 and finally the probability of survival at the end of the experiment is given by $\pi_{L+1}(\boldsymbol{\theta}) = 1 - G_T(t_L).$